 “Mrs. Potter?”
 I prompted, just to be polite.

 She smiled.
 “Well?
 Why don’t you two dance?”

 No way, José.

 There was a snowball’s chance in dragon fire that I was going to dance with James Sirius Potter.
 Not only would that mean I’d have to boil my skin afterwards (he would be touching me!
-Holding me!), but it also meant I’d have to be within close proximity of his face—and we all knew that that was when bad things tended to happen.
+Holding me!), but it also meant I’d have to be within close proximity of his face and we all knew that that was when poor choices tended to be made.

 “Nonsense!”
 Ginny sliced through our overlapping excuses, smiling between us.
 “I dragged you both out here, now you might as well enjoy yourselves.”